 To realize their vision of a simple basin evoking water, Al crafted a glass model for approval.
 The scale of the liturgical space determined that the finished basin should be an expansive two feet across.

-Minnesota sculptor John Sterner would craft a metal base to support the work.
+Minnesota sculptor John Sterner is commissioned to create a metal base to complete the work.

 Although he typically works solo to realize his designs, the challenging size of this piece offered Al the opportunity to assemble a team of skilled and trusted glass artists for the task.